osilander/203.311/Week4/Week4.md

 ### Software Management

 We need software to be able to process all of this data.
 Until now (other than Linux, the operating system itself), you have used the pre-installed statistical programming software, `R`.
-However, we need additional software to process DNA sequence data.\*
+However, we need additional software to process DNA sequence data.

-\* *Here, rather than just "software", we will refer to these computer programs as "software packages", as one piece of "software" contains several pieces of related software, hence software package (you have seen the phrase software packages before when installing new programs in `R`).*
+> Note: Here, rather than just "software", we will refer to these computer programs as "software packages", as one piece of "software" may contain several pieces of related software, hence software package (you have seen the phrase software packages before when installing new programs in `R`).

 As you are probably aware, software **packages** are sets of tools that have been developed to perform specific jobs, or are used to implement specific methods.
 Your general view of a software package may be something like Excel or Chrome or TikTok.
 More fundamentally, a software package is simply a group of computer programs used to perform a specific task.
 In bioinformatics, for example, this could be a set of programs (individual computer programs written in a language such as `python`) telling the computer how to interpret and display the quality scores from a `.fastq` file.